Hello all, I thought I’d give a review on Scammers claiming to hire people to work for Hospira.

 This really gets to me.
 Especially when someone doesn’t have a job.
 Even if it’s a work at home job, you shouldn’t have to pay a dime for work.

-Most work at home jobs will disclosed that they will NOT pay for training and will disclose what type of equipment a person needs in order to qualify for the position in their ads.
+Most work at home jobs will disclose that they will NOT pay for training and will disclose what type of equipment a person needs in order to qualify for the position in their ads.

 All In All

-Scam Artists will go to great lengths if they know they can dupe people out of their money.
+A scammer will go to great lengths if they know they can dupe people out of their money.
 They will even go as far as to put up a legit looking website and do research on a person via their resume.
 In the end, it’s you who has to protect yourself.

 How you do it, is by doing your research first before you even go any further.
 That first email or text message you get is a clue to see if that position is available.